 Is your packaging recyclable?

-Yes, all our packaging/labels are made from recycled paper and can be discarded in the old paper containers or in your compost bin.
+Yes, all our paper packaging/labels are made from agricultural waste paper and can be discarded in the old paper containers or your compost bin.